-From production to administration, we have implemented energy-saving and environmentally-friendly initiatives across our business, including the installation of recharging stations for electric cars.
+From production to administration, we have implemented energy-saving and environmentally-friendly initiatives across our business, seeking to reduce our carbon footprint.

-We aim to be a leader in the production of sustainable products without compromising the quality and high performance that it achieves.
-We work closely with suppliers and partners to enable us to offer a variety of food packaging which is produced from recyclable and sustainable materials.
+Sustainability is a core value for PFF and we aim to be a leader in the production of sustainable products without compromising the quality and high performance that it achieves.
+We work closely with suppliers and partners to enable us to offer a variety of food packaging that is produced from recyclable and sustainable materials.

 PFF recycles our skeletal waste and re-processes it into new, thermoformable PET and polypropylene sheet.
 We proactively collect and recycle print scrap into non-food contact items and re-use outer packaging and pallets.